 Earning money is important, but if you spend it all you are living paycheck to paycheck.
 Instead of just earning, you should focus on your overall net worth by tracking it monthly in 2019.

 It’s never been easier to track to your net worth thanks to free programs like Personal Capital.
 Once you enter your information you can view all of your assets, liabilities and total net worth.
 The best part?
 It only takes 5-10 minutes to set up.

 Create a recurring calendar reminder each month to review your net worth and evaluate your finances.
 This is an easy way to spot your investments that are working and find out where you might be overspending.

 We’re here to help.
-At Bayntree Wealth Advisors we help clients achieve financial security through strategies that seek to maximise the growth and preservation of wealth.
+At Bayntree Wealth Advisors we help clients achieve financial security through strategies that seek to maximize the growth and preservation of wealth.

-We offer services to help you build a blueprint for retirement success and our team will help you stay on track and make sure you are getting closer to your financial goals in 2018.
+We offer services to help you build a blueprint for retirement success, and our team will help you stay on track and make sure you are getting closer to your financial goals in 2019.

 To request a consultation with a Bayntree Financial Advisor, we invite you to Request a Call.